 - QBX extension: It is also created after importing when a client is sending the file to their accountant

-- QBA extension: This work file is created on QuickBooks of the Accountant where they review the file and make the required modifications; it is created from the QBX file sent by the client.
+- QBA extension: This work file is created on QuickBooks by the Accountant where who reviews the file and makes the required modifications; it is created from the QBX file sent by the client.

 The below-mentioned are some of the QuickBooks file extensions which are used for Windows different versions:

 - QBB extension: It is a backup file created from QuickBooks

 - QBW extension: It is usually used by users for the company file

 - QBM extension: It is a portable copy of the company file that helps in sending and receiving the files.